EliasBinde/better-kanyebot/README.md

-# Bot that exctracts email addresses for the stemplayerpage
+# Bot that exctracts email addresses for the stemplayer page

 This project has been created using **webpack-cli**, you can run